 Co-chair of the IWMW 2017 advisory group and IWMW 2017 event.

 Claire has been involved in IWMW since her very first conference in 2000, where the millennium bug failed to bite!
 Claire’s general mantra in life is ‘user first’ especially across all aspects of the student journey, and has presented and run workshops at many past IWMW events as well as been a member of the Advisory Group in 2015 and 2016.
 Claire is now a freelance consultant, working across HE and other sectors (currently) on content marketing, web and digital improvement projects and digital governance audits and strategies.
-In order to support the long-term sustainability of the IWMW event this year Claire will be co-chair of the IWMW 2017 advisory group and the IWMW 2017 event.
+In order to support the long-term sustainability of the IWMW event Claire is co-chair of the IWMW 2017 advisory group and the IWMW 2017 event.

 Claire is the main contact for sponsorship queries.